Should I pop my boil?

 - When open, the boil may weep or ooze liquid.
 Once the boil opens, cover it to prevent infection in the open wound.
 Use an absorbent gauze or pad to prevent the pus from spreading.
 Change the gauze or pad frequently.

-If your boil doesn’t heal with home treatment, you may need to see your doctor.
+If your boil doesn’t heal with home treatment, you may need to visit a doctor.
 Medical treatment may include:

 - topical or oral antibiotics